IMPranshu/IMPranshu/README.md

 ## About :sunglasses:

 - Opensource Developer Advocate & AI Developer.
-- I love playing and buidling cool stuffs using technology.
+- I love playing and building cool stuff using technology.
 - Got Selected in a global event Summer of Bitcoin.
 - I am currently learning about Kubernetes